isprojects/mstform/README.md

 ### Arrays

 `converters.stringArray`: raw value is an array of strings. value is an observable array of strings.
-Note that this is for using arrays as a value.
+Note that this is for using arrays that are treated a value -- a list of which checkboxes are selected, for instance.
 When you want the user to be able to add items to the array, using `RepeatingForm` instead.

 ### Models

 `converters.model(Model)`: does not do any conversion (model instance goes in, model instance comes out), but allows you to specify that a MST model comes in as a raw value and is the value.
 Typescript will be happy.
+This can be used to support an input component such as a drop-down selection that generate a reference to an object.
+This fits MST's `types.reference`.

 ### Maybe